Strikes and the secret ballot

-What would strike action mean for children and whānau?
+What will strike action mean for children and whānau?

 Teachers and principals appreciate the inconvenience of strike action on some families.
 Members do not take the decision lightly.
-Prior to August, primary teachers had not taken industrial action in New Zealand since 1994 and the fact that we are balloting on a second round of strike action now shows the grave concerns we have for the future of quality public education.
+Prior to August, primary teachers had not taken industrial action in New Zealand since 1994 and the fact that we are now holding a second round of strike action shows the grave concerns we have for the future of quality public education.
 The government needs to take courageous steps now!

-In the event of strike action, each school’s Board of Trustees will decide whether to keep the school open or close the school.
+During the strike action, each school's Board of Trustees will decide whether to keep the school open or close the school.
 BoTs will need to advise the school community as soon as the board decides whether or not to keep the school open.

-If members decide to take a week of rolling one-day strikes from 12 - 16 November, these will be taken by both teachers and principals.
 Unlike a paid union meeting, during a strike there is no legal requirement to have sufficient union members at school to maintain school operations.
-All NZEI Te Riu Roa teacher and principal members have a right to take strike action and it is the Board of Trustees’ decision whether to close your school.
+All NZEI Te Riu Roa teacher and principal members have a right to take strike action and it is the Board of Trustees' decision whether or not to close your school.

-If strike action goes ahead, NZEI Te Riu Roa principal and teacher members will get information about venues and travel plans for the strike events during the week of 12 November.
+Prior to strike action, NZEI Te Riu Roa principal and teacher members will get information about venues and travel plans for the strike events.

 What is the situation for relievers?

 Any reliever members of NZEI Te Riu Roa have the right to join a strike and stop work.
 They are covered by the PTCA and are bound by the majority vote taken in the secret ballot.
-If members vote to take strike action, relievers will, therefore, also be on strike and should not be employed to perform the work of striking teachers.
+Relievers will, therefore, also be on strike and should not be employed to perform the work of striking teachers.
 Cover for striking teachers must only be for reasons of health and safety.